-A Relaxed & Strong Structure
+A Strong & RELAXED Structure

 Grounding physically means to be able to hold our position in space in a relaxed manner, even under extreme external pressure.
 We develop this capacity through the training of static postures and stepping drills, as well as occasional partner drills for those who have the option.

 We practice to increase our lung capacity, create a full and deep breath, and relax the breathing mechanism.
 To free the breath is to bring deep relaxation coupled with dramatically increased energy.
 Breathing is also directly linked to the capacity to digest our emotions, so to have a healthy emotional landscape we must develop the breath.
+Once the basic breathing is restored, we will work on developing the possibility of deep transformation with the breath – the small and grand circulations.

 Our modern minds are plagued with unceasing thoughts and distractions.
 While we cannot force the thoughts to stop, we can train to tame the mind.
 A tame mind is available for the task at hand – to listen to others without internal commentary or waiting for our turn to speak, to relax when it is not needed, and to focus directly when it is.
 To tame the mind it is necessary to get to know the mind thoroughly, to see the way it can deceive us and the tricks that it plays.
 When all the tricks are known they are not so effective anymore and the mind naturally relaxes of its own accord.